 COMP 3550: Introduction to Bioinformatics

-This course is an elective for the SS Smart Systems Stream.
+This course can meet one of the elective requirements for the Smart Systems Stream.

 This course is designed as an interdisciplinary introductory course in bioinformatics for both Computer Science and Biology students and as a bridge between both disciplines.
 The course is intended to be a course for a mixed audience of students with different backgrounds (e.g. computer science and biology).
 The course will focus on the fundamental concepts, ideas and related biological applications of existing bioinformatics tools.
 The purpose is to provide the students with hands-on experience on the major computational approaches applied to a wide variety of bioinformatics problems.